Industrial turnarounds, also known as shutdowns, are one of the most crucial events in the routine operation of an oil or gas plant

 - Strategic Planning

 is the more generalized phase of planning in which a rough overview of what will take place and how it will be accomplished is determined.
 During the Detailed Planning

 phase the specifics are hammered out and more firm plans are set.
 In the Organizing

-phase work and tasks are distributed.
+phase, work and tasks are distributed.
 Execution

 involves the actual business and tasks of the turnaround itself.
 The Closeout

-What Do Turnarounds Accomplish?
+What Do Industrial Turnarounds Accomplish?

-Turnarounds provide an essential opportunity for various maintenance issues to be resolved because they cannot be addressed while the plant is operational.
-They also allow for an internal inspection of equipment that would otherwise be impossible while the equipment was running or while it contains the product.
+Industrial Turnarounds provide an essential opportunity for various maintenance issues to be resolved because they cannot be addressed while the plant is operational.
+They also allow for an internal inspection of equipment that would otherwise be impossible while the equipment is running or while it contains the product.
 These processes serve to improve the efficiency of the plant and also enable workers to fix or prevent problems before they cause even more costly outages or accidents.

 Shutdowns also provide the ideal time for major system overhauls to take place.
 This can include replacing equipment and piping.
-Ideally a turnaround should result in the plant returning to peak performance levels when it comes back online and should allow it to function efficiently until the next shutdown.
+Ideally, a turnaround should result in the plant returning to peak performance levels when it comes back online and should allow it to function efficiently until the next shutdown.

 Why Are They Necessary?